-FlintexÂ® Woven Geotextiles
+FlintexÂ® Woven Geotextiles in

 The FlintexÂ® Series of high-strength woven polypropylene geotextiles (HSWG) offer impressive bi-directional tensile strengths and are woven in a rip-resistant weave pattern that minimizes damage due to vandalism or mechanical damage.

 Flint has also developed its own unique FlintexÂ® woven geotextile fabric for the exclusive purpose of working with sludge, either as reinforcement for a sludge cap or as a geotextile tube for dewatering sludge.
 This highly specialized geotextile exhibits superb tensile strength, is capable of achieving unusually high seam efficiencies, has an extended UV life span, and is competitively priced.

 Developed with innovative reinforced selvages to permit significantly higher sewn seam efficiencies, FlintexÂ® fabrics offer other innovations unique to the industry.
 With the design engineer and contractor in mind, colored marker yarns are strategically placed parallel to the fabric edge to serve as a reference mark for overlapping adjacent panels.
 Specially manufactured in a sand color to blend in with its surroundings, FlintexÂ® fabrics offer several times the UV protection of any competitive product.